alexisimo/ERA-SHACL-Benchmark/engines/jena/README.md

 4. Run `mvn clean compile assembly:single`.
 5. As a result you should be able to access to a JAR file in the `target` folder.

-_The JAR provided in `target` was compiled with the Java openjdk version 17.0.11 and Apache Maven 3.9.6._
+_The JAR compilation was executed with the Java openjdk version 17.0.11 and Apache Maven 3.9.6._

 ## Usage
     Validator [-h] <data> <shapes> <report>